Opening Saturday 21 July at 2 pm

 Peggy now transfers her delicate imagery onto platters and bowls.
 In particular, the artist expresses the celebration of bush tucker through the abundant patterning of Jilynbeng or ‘Bush Cucumber’, often found along the river and creek beds.
 This important bush food, along with the water lily, can be cooked and consumed in many ways and is generously found after the wet.

-Jan Griffiths has also learnt from her renowned parents, Peggy Griffiths and the late Mr Allan Griffiths artist founder members of Warringarri Aboriginal Arts in Kununurra, and conveys her parents' stories in a modern style: ochre paintings, porcelain bowls and platters, that examine the cycle of fire and rain that occurs in the Kimberley during the dry and wet seasons; fundamental processes to the health of the living land.
-Jan Griffiths who was born in Kununurra and went to school in Broome, trained as a broadcaster and journalist she has been painting for several years.
+Jan Griffiths has also learnt from her renowned parents, Peggy Griffiths and the late Mr Griffiths artist founder members of Warringarri Aboriginal Arts in Kununurra, and conveys her parents' stories in a modern style: ochre paintings, porcelain bowls and platters, that examine the cycle of fire and rain that occurs in the Kimberley during the dry and wet seasons; fundamental processes to the health of the living land.
+Jan Griffiths who was born in Kununurra and studied in Broome, later returned to practice as a journalist and artist.

 Jan Griffiths explains: ‘In the early days Aboriginal people knew when to do a burn off, before the rain set in to allow the new shoots of bush life to come alive.
 Burning off is special and is a traditional way to keep our country alive, strong and full of beauty.
 We are one with the country and if we look after the country, the country will look after us.
 So by doing a burn off and setting the country alight we are helping to germinate the ground.
 When the rain comes and waters this country, it will bear fruit, bush vegetables, wild berries, nuts and many other bush food.
 Today we do a bush burn off with the assistance and guidance from the Keep River National Park Rangers.’